fleschutz/PowerShell/Docs/open-browser.md

 ## open-browser.ps1 - Opens the default Web browser

-This script opens the default Web browser, optional with given URL.
+This script launches the default Web browser, optional with a given URL.

 ## Parameters
 ```powershell